The Chilterns, a windmill & Bryant's Bottom

-- Carry on over a grassy field, bearing left with blackberry bushes on your left-hand side and in 80 metres go through a wooden fieldgate (usually propped open) to reach the Polecat Inn on your right-hand side, a late lunch option.
-Walk through the pub’s car park and turn right on to the A4128 road.
+- Carry on over a grassy field, bearing left with blackberry bushes on your left-hand side and in 80 metres go through a wooden fieldgate (usually propped open) to reach the Polecat Inn on your right-hand side, CLOSED for major refurbishment July 2018 - but when it reopens it will serve as your late lunch option on this walk.
+Now walk through the pub’s car park and turn right on to the A4128 road.
 In 30 metres cross this road and turn left to follow a signposted footpath between fences and hedges, your direction 65°.

 - In 250 metres go through gateposts (where once there was a stile) and head slightly leftwards, down into Peterley Wood.
 In 20 metres turn left onto a wider bridleway, your direction northwards, keeping to the main track.

 - In 70 metres your track merges with a wider track from the right.
 In 60 metres you pass a deep crater with exposed beech tree roots on your right-hand side. [!]
 There are two routes through Peterley Wood - the Blue Route, and the recently restored Yellow Route.
 The latter takes you deeper into woodland, but in winter it is the muddier of the two.
 The Blue Route : once past the crater follow the bridleway close to the left-hand edge of the wood, marked by periodic discs (a blue arrow on a white background) on trees.
 Continue ahead, following bridleway discs, keeping close to the left-hand edge of the wood, your initial direction 330°.